What is a Shower Drain?

 Table of Contents

-It’s important to know that every shower drain includes a grid, strainer, vent and trap.
+It’s important to know that every shower drain includes a grid, strainer, vent, and trap.
 The grid has holes or slots that allow water to flow through them.
 The strainer is located below the grid, and its purpose is to prevent large objects from clogging the drain or waste pipe from entering.
-The trap, a u-shaped conduit, collects water to stop sewage gas leaks from entering the bathroom through the drain.
+The trap, a U-shaped conduit, collects water to stop sewage gas leaks from entering the bathroom through the drain.
 A pipe that delivers air pressure to the system is the vent.

 How does the shower drain work?